-Boa rd Diver sity Matrix (As of March 11, 2022)
+Board Diversity Matrix (as of March 16, 2023)

 Total Number of Directors 10

-Female Male Non-Binary Did Not Disclose Gender
+Female Female Male Non-Binary Did Not Discl

 Part I: Gender Identity

-Directors 4 6
+Directors 3 7

 Part II: Demographic Background

 African American or Black 1

 Alaskan Native or Native American

-Asian 1 2
+Asian 1 4

 Hispanic or Latinx

 Native Hawaiian or Pacific Islander

-White 1 4
+White 1 3

-Two or More Races or Ethnicities 1
+Two or More Races or Ethnicities

 LGBTQ+

 Did Not Disclose Demographic Background

-The Board Diversity, Director Independence and Tenure graphs, and the Board Diversity Matrix, include all current directors.
+The Board Diversity, Director Independence and Tenure graphs, and the Board Diversity Matrix, include all current directors, including Mr. Doane, who will not stand for re-election to the Board at the 2023 Annual Meeting in accordance with First Hawaiian's age limitation policy.